From Mr. Hake: Concord Principal

 I would like to take this opportunity to let you know how honored I feel to be Concord Elementary’s principal and to share with you a little about myself.
 My name is Dan Hake, and I graduated from Miami University with a degree in Elementary Education.
 After leaving Miami, I taught third and fourth grade in Tipp City Schools.
 I continued my education at the University of Dayton where I earned a Master of Education in Administration.
 The 2018-2019 school year is my twelfth year as a building principal, and I have served as Concord's principal since the 2013-2014 school year.

 In addition to my time spent working with students, I am an avid sports fan and enjoy traveling.
 But spending time with my family is my favorite past time.
 My wife, Kari, and I share a love of education as she is a kindergarten teacher.
 We also share a love of our two wonderful girls, Carson and Colby.
 They keep us very busy!

 I love working with the students and families that make up Concord Elementary!

 From Mrs. Koopman: Concord Assistant Principal

 I feel honored to be Concord's assistant principal.
 I graduated from Wright State University in 2006 with a degree in Middle Childhood Education.
 I received my Master of Teacher Education in 2007 from Wright State as well.
 For eight years, I served as a sixth grade ELA and Social Studies Teacher at Van Cleve, the sixth grade building for Troy City Schools.
-I completed my principal's license coursework through the University of Dayton.
-I have served as Concord's assistant principal since the 2015-2016 school year.
+I completed my principal's licensure coursework through the University of Dayton and I have served as Concord's assistant principal since the 2015-2016 school year.

 In addition to working with students, I enjoy running, being outdoors, and playing or watching sports with my family.
 My husband, Brad, is a 7th and 8th grade Science teacher.
 Our main hobby is spending time with our three children: Noah, Camille, and Ava.